SteveTuttle/uk-food-hygiene-analysis/README.md

   * Find and display one document in the _establishments_ collection using _find_one_ and display with _pprint_.
 5) Assign the _establishments_ collection to a variable to prepare the collection for use.

-#### Requirement-1

 ### Part-2: Update the Database
 > The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.

 ***from the UNC Bootcamp instructions for this challenge***

-For this part of the challenge I will continue to use NoSQL_setup_SDT.ipynb we must make the following changes to the establishments collection per challenge instructions to complete the challenge:
+For this part of the challenge I will continue to use __NoSQL_setup_sdt.ipynb__ and make the following changes to the establishments collection per challenge instructions to complete the challenge:
 1) Add the following information to the database:

 ```